The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 50+ native integrations plus 8,000+ apps via Zapier and n8n

-Botless recording option for meetings where visible bots aren't appropriate
+Botless recording for meetings where visible bots are not appropriate

 Transcription in 92+ languages with speaker identification